Reservations are Highly Recommended

 Winter, November 1st - April 30th:

 - Monadnock HQ: all sites allow for family camping, reservations can be made online or via call center.
-Youth group camping is available, reservations made via call center only.
+Youth group camping is available, reservations made via call center only, see below.

 - Gilson Pond: closed for winter.

 Gilson Pond Remote Campground Map, Information & Policies